UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-extracting.md

 >~~~
 >{: .output}
 >
-> Above we used `cut` and the `-f` flag to indicate which columns we want to retain. `cut` works on tab delimited files by default.
-We can use th$
+> Above we used `cut` and the `-f` flag to indicate which columns we want to retain. `cut` works on tab delimited files
+> by default.
+We can use the flag `-d` to change this to a comma or some other delimeter.
-> If you are unsure of your column position and the file has headers on the first line, we can use `head -n 1 <filename>` to print those out.
+> If you are unsure of your column position and the file has headers on the first line, we can use `head -n 1 <filename>`
+> to print those out.
 > ### Now your turn
 >Select the columns `response_time_id`, `date_time`, `Contact Type`, `Question Type` and direct the output
 >into a new file using `>` as described in the previous episode.
 You can name it something like `Desk_Tracker_2016_simp.csv`.